-A recommended best practice for other application components is to use the java: comp/env JNDI environment in order to retrieve references to JMS entities, as described in Section 5.3.2.3, "Referencing JMS Resources In a Java EE Application."
+A recommended best practice for other application components is to use the java:comp/env JNDI environment in order to retrieve references to JMS entities, as described in "Referencing a Packaged JMS Application Module In Deployment Descriptor Files" in Programming JMS for Oracle WebLogic Server.
 (However, this practice is not required.)

-By definition, packaged IMS modules are included in an enterprise application, and therefore are deployed when you deploy the enterprise application.
+By definition, packaged JMS modules are included in an enterprise application, and therefore are deployed when you deploy the enterprise application.
 For more information about deploying applications with packaged JMS modules, see "Deploying Applications Using wldeploy" in Developing Applications with WebLogic Server.